 We all like to think we know a lot (if not everything) about the hobbies we enjoy on a daily basis.
 But what about those who are new to the boating game?
-The newbies may not know all of the tips and tricks to make each experience safe and enjoyable.
-Here are a few (some common sense) boating tips for the boaters just joining in on the scene!
+The newbies may not know all of the tips and tricks to make each experience safe and enjoyable, and even the veterans have few things they could learn while on the water as well.
+Here are a few (some common sense) boating tips for the boaters of all experience levels!

 1. Be Weather-Wise.
 Always check local weather conditions before departure.
 (You never know with this Florida weather!)